What’s One Mile Near Me?

 I ascertain that instead of participating in the habit of driving, let’s start with the habit of walking and, over time, move walking from a habit to a behavior to a life style.
 But let’s not get a head of ourselves.

-None the less, at a 20-minute mile, I suggest you can probably get your near-by errands done faster by foot than by car.
+Most of the things we need nearby are within a mile.
+You can probably get your near-by errands done faster by foot than by car.
 By the time you get in the car, get out of your parking spot, merge into traffic, wait for lights, arrive at your destination, park, and walk to the entry, 20 minutes have passed.

 With walking you not only can do your errand in the same amount of time, your body will love you for it as well.

 I challenge you to map your mile.
-Go to Google Maps and find your location.
-Mark it with the geo marker, then measure the distance out from your home one mile in all directions.
+I go to Google Maps and have Google show me a mile from my house.
+Just 1 mile.
+You can do this too.
+Go to Google maps and find your location.
+Mark it with the geo marker by right clicking, then measure the distance out from your home one mile in all directions with the distance tool.
 Draw a circle.
 Then, take a look within that circle.
+It’s always fun to find things 1 mile from me.
+What do you find?

 What’s within a mile of your home?
 Perhaps you find a grocery, a post office, a drug store, a friend’s house, a community center, a park, a school, an office, a doctor.
 The list could be endless.
 Of those items on the list, what could you walk to, tomorrow?
 And the next day?
 And the next?